9rum/flatflow/scripts/obfd/README.md

     --max-seq-len=8192
 ```

-This may produce a .bin file containing the packed sequences, and its byte offsets .idx file.
+This may produce .bin files containing the packed sequences, and its byte offsets .idx files.